 This includes heat, cold, wind, drought and disease.

 Seaweed for plants has been used by gardeners and farmers for thousands of years.

 Important: I NO LONGER SELL THIS PRODUCT.
-It’s an excellent fertilizer, but people weren’t buying it much.
+It’s an excellent fertilizer, but people just weren’t buying.
 I’m keeping this page here for historical purposes.